 Any deduction for contributions.

 The deduction allowed under section 249, related to any premium paid or incurred upon the repurchase of a convertible bond.

 Charitable contributions over the 10% limitation cannot be deducted for the tax year but may be carried over to the next 5 tax years subject to certain limitations.

 For more information on charitable contributions, including substantiation and recordkeeping requirements, see the regulations under section 170 and Pub.
 526, Charitable Contributions.

 A RIC may elect to deduct qualified cash contributions without regard to the 10% taxable income limit.
-Qualified contributions are contributions that were made after October 7, 2017, and before January 1, 2019, to a qualified charitable organization (other than certain private foundations described in section 509(a)(3) or donor advised funds described in section 4966(d)(2)) for relief efforts in the California wildfire disaster area.
-The RIC must obtain contemporaneous written acknowledgement (within the meaning of section 170(f)(8)) from the qualified charitable organization that the contribution was used or is to be used for disaster relief efforts.
+Qualified contributions are contributions that were made after December 31, 2017, and before February 19, 2019, to a qualified charitable organization (other than certain private foundations described in section 509(a)(3) or donor advised funds described in section 4966(d)(2)), for relief efforts in one or more qualified disaster areas.
+The RIC must obtain contemporaneous written acknowledgment (within the meaning of section 170(f)(8)) from the qualified charitable organization that the contribution was used or is to be used for disaster relief efforts.